1. Limitations of near-infrared wavelength high power lasers

-2) Using a blue semiconductor light source with a wavelength of 450 nm, the copper material can be melted in the heat conduction mode, so that the molten pool geometry of the thin copper material can be accurately adjusted (see Fig. 7).
+2) Using a blue semiconductor light source with a 450 nm wavelength, it is possible to melt copper material in the heat conduction mode, allowing for accurate adjustment of the molten pool geometry of thin copper materials (see Fig. 7).

-Stable energy absorption and accurate control of the heat conduction process are particularly important for deep penetration welding of thin copper materials, mainly because it helps to prevent cutting or splashing of thin materials due to high pressure.
+In deep penetration welding of thin copper materials, stable energy absorption and precise control of the heat conduction process are especially important, as they help prevent cutting or splashing of the materials due to high pressure.

-These phenomena are particularly likely to occur when welding stacked thin copper foils, which may produce uncontrollable irregular gaps due to the warpage of the stacked foils (see Fig. 8).
+These occurrences are more likely when welding stacked thin copper foils, which can result in irregular gaps due to the warpage of the stacked foils (see Fig. 8).

-When butt welding is carried out on 34 stacked copper foils with 580W blue light semiconductor laser and a speed of 2m/min, a weld width > 0.8mm can be formed with minimum porosity and low undercut.
+When butt welding is performed on 34 stacked copper foils with a 580W blue light semiconductor laser at a speed of 2m/min, a weld width of >0.8mm can be formed with minimum porosity and low undercut.

-For fillet welding on the edge of the foil stack, the end of the foil is successfully melted into a high cross-sectional area and completely attached to the solid foil.
-Perfect mechanical connection and very good conductivity can be achieved in butt welding and edge welding.
+In fillet welding on the edge of the foil stack, the end of the foil can be successfully melted into a high cross-sectional area and completely attached to the solid foil.
+Perfect mechanical connection and excellent conductivity can be achieved in butt welding and edge welding.

 Fig. 7 Molten pool geometry of copper material